California Truck Accident Attorney

 - Third Parties: Depending on the circumstances, other parties may also be held liable.
 For example, if the accident was caused by a negligent repair or maintenance performed by a third-party mechanic, they could share responsibility.
 Additionally, if the accident occurred due to a hazardous condition on the road, such as a poorly maintained roadway, the government agency responsible for maintaining the road may be liable.

-Why Choose The Zalkin Law Firm, P.C. for Your Truck Accident Case?
+Why Trust The Zalkin Law Firm, P.C. with Your Truck Accident Claim?

 The aftermath of a truck accident can be overwhelming.
 You may be dealing with injuries, medical bills, missed work, and other financial issues.
 You may not know how to handle the insurance claims process or how to hold the truck driver accountable.
 A truck accident lawyer in California can help you navigate the legal system and get you the compensation you deserve.
 Our team at The Zalkin Law Firm, P.C. has the experience and know-how to fight for you.
 We know how to hold negligent truck drivers accountable and can help you do the same.